hyperledger/aries-rfcs/features/0453-issue-credential-v2/README.md

 * `replacement_id` -- an optional field that provides an identifier used to manage credential replacement.
 When this value is present and matches the `replacement_id` of a previously issued credential, this credential may be considered as a replacement for that credential.
 This value is unique to the issuer.
 It must not be used in a credential presentation.
 * `comment` -- an optional field that provides human readable information about the issued credential, so it can be evaluated by human judgment.
 Follows [DIDComm conventions for l10n](../0043-l10n/README.md).
+* `more_available` -- an optional field, defaulting to `false` if not specified, that when `true` signals that the Issuer has more instances of the verifiable credential type for the Holder that the Issuer is willing to issue.
+The field should not be included if the `request-credential` message indicates that the Holder is using the 2.0 version of the protocol.
+  * If the `offer-credential` message was not used in the protocol instance, receipt of this field is the first indication to the Holder that this is a multiple credential issuance execution of the protocol.
+  * If set to true, the Issuer will move to the `offer-sent` state while it waits on a `request-credential` message from the Holder.
+  * When the Holder receives this message with the field set to `true`, they will move to the `offer-received` state.
 * `formats` -- contains an entry for each `credentials~attach` array entry, providing the the value of the attachment `@id` and the verifiable credential format and version of the attachment.
 Accepted values for the `format` items are provided in the per format "Attachment" sections immediately below.
 * `credentials~attach` -- an array of attachments containing the issued credentials.

+> WIP: Update the `credentials~attach` field with a note about issuing multiple credentials of the same type(s) in a single message.

+> WIP: Does Hyperledger Indy AnonCreds require a new `offer-credential` message be sent?
+In that case, the next message in the sequence must be an `offer-credential` message from the Issuer.

 If the issuer wants an acknowledgement that he issued credential was accepted, this message must be decorated with the `~please-ack` decorator using the `OUTCOME` acknowledgement request.
 Outcome in the context of this protocol means the acceptance of the credential in whole, i.e. the credential is verified and the contents of the credential are acknowledged.
 Note that this is different from the default behavior as described in [0317: Please ACK Decorator](../0317-please-ack/README.md).
 It is then best practice for the new Holder to respond with an explicit `ack` message as described in the please ack decorator RFC.